os-d/edk2/mem_prot_sync_issues.md

 also means that every allocator of memory is relied upon to set memory protections upon code unless the core has applied some baseline protection on it (though this is currently limited to NX, if the system has been configured for it).

-# Core Code Has Limited Control Of Memory Protections
+## Core Code Has Limited Control Of Memory Protections

 Today, core code heavily defers to platforms to decide whether to enable memory protections or not.
-By default, all memory protection is disabled and it is up to a platform to set a variety of PCDs and update their resource descriptor HOBs to add capabilities for memory protections.
+By default, all memory protection is disabled, and it is up to a platform to set a variety of PCDs and update their resource descriptor HOBs to add capabilities for memory protections.
 This leads to the state we are in today, where platforms by and large prioritize shipping products to security, and so leave off memory protections on production platforms.
 The core has a responsibility to downstream consumers and users of edk2 derived platforms to enable security by default instead of